 If you’ve been in a car accident and sustained property damage or personal injuries because of another driver’s negligence, you have the following options:

-- File a property damage or personal injury claim with your own insurance company (This is a 1st party claim)
+- File a claim with your own insurance company (1st party claim)

-- File a property damage or personal injury claim with the at-fault driver’s insurance company (This is a 3rd party claim)
+- File a claim with the at-fault driver’s insurance company (3rd party claim)

 - File a lawsuit against the at-fault driver